 The AV Club served as the big break for a couple of critics who have gone on to other work.
 Most famous is the film critic Nathan Rabin, who coined the term Manic Pixie Dream Girl before moving on to The Dissolve- he returned to The AV Club after The Dissolve's unfortunate demise.
-Current Vox critic at large Todd VanDerWerff began as a TV critic at The AV Club, where he was known for the passion, depth and staggering quantity of his work.
+Current Vox critic at large Emily VanDerWerff began as a TV critic at The AV Club, where she was known for the passion, depth and staggering quantity of her work.

 Tropes found on the site include: